Board & Staff

 Lucas is a nominated and inducted member of Pi Kappa Lambda the American Music Honors Society (‘21) and has extensive performance experience in both solo and ensemble settings covering classical art song and opera repertoire, musical theatre, and early music.
 Lucas has performed and toured with KSC Concert Choir, Vocal Consort, and Chamber Singers throughout New England and Canada.
 Lucas has been selected to perform at many collegiate events including fundraisers, awards ceremonies, and open houses.

-Molly Elsasser, Patron Services & Events Coordinator (She/Her)
+Molly Elsasser, Patron Services & Event Manager (She/Her)

 Molly Elsasser is an Upper Valley native who has always been involved in Theater.
 She went to Wittenberg University in Ohio and graduated with a BA in English Literature, Philosophy and Theater.
 Returning to the Upper Valley after a solid time spent travelling, Molly has worked in customer service for years and brings her passion for the arts and expertise in connecting with people to LOH.